Fountain Hall

-Description and history
+Description

 Fountain Hall is located southwest of downtown Atlanta, in the Atlanta University Center area, on the campus of Morris Brown College.
 It is set on the south side of Martin Luther King, Jr., Boulevard SW, between Sunset Avenue and Vine Street.
 The building is a 3 1/2-story masonry structure, built out of red brick.
 It is capped by a hip roof, and has a five-story tower rising above its recessed entrance.
 The building was designed by the Swedish-American architect G. L. Norrman in the High Victorian Gothic style.